Tamerlan91011/Tamerlan91011/README.md

 # Welcome to my GitHub profile.
 Hello there 👋

 ## ⭐ Name's Timur, but you may call me Tim.
-## I'm glad you're here.
-Let me tell you a little about myself:
+## I'm glad you're here, so let me tell you a little about myself:
 <br/>

 ### 1. I'm student of [Volgograd State Technical University](https://www.vstu.ru/eng/)